 A Starbucks in Leeds, England (Photo by Onar Vikingstad via Wikimedia Commons)

 These days Starbucks coffee shops are a common sight on almost every corner, in almost every major American and European city in the world--except Italy.
-There are rumors of imminent store openings in Milan and Rome, but as of right now-- May 2014--the largest coffee chain in the world hasn't yet reached the shores of Italy.
+There are rumors of imminent store openings in Milan and Rome, probably in 2016, but as of right now-- October 2015--the largest coffee chain in the world hasn't yet reached the shores of Italy.

 Think that's weird?
 Well, a quick review of Starbucks' history will show that it's probably not.